Bolton-and-Menk-GIS/configurable-maps-workshop-2023/README.md

 # Getting Started

 This workshop has two ways to approach it.
 VMs are available for individuals who would like to get right into the application building process and not have to install a bunch of unfamiliar tools on your personal laptops.
-The downside to the VMs is that once you leave the workshop, you lose all of your work (unless you plan on forking this repo to your own github accounts), so consider heavily whether you would like to take the time to set up your development envionrment locally or quickstart this workshops with the VM.
+The downside to the VMs is that once you leave the workshop, you lose all of your work (unless you plan on forking this repo to your own github accounts), so consider heavily whether you would like to take the time to set up your development environment locally or quickstart this workshops with the VM.
 Skip ahead to the [About Vue](#about-vue) section if you're using a VM, otherwise, continue with the installation steps below.

 # 1. Installation